anthares101/appointment-management-system-for-driving-school/README.md

-# Driving school appointment management system
+# Driving school appointment management system [Spanish version]

 This is an open source appointment management system for driving schools.
 In this system, you can manage students, appointments, cars and instructors.